Correlation Between Canadian National and CSX

 Pair Corralation between Canadian National and CSX

-Considering the 90-day investment horizon Canadian National Railway is expected to generate 0.99 times more return on investment than CSX.
-However, Canadian National Railway is 1.01 times less risky than CSX.
-It trades about 0.01 of its potential returns per unit of risk.
-CSX Corporation is currently generating about -0.1 per unit of risk.
-If you would invest 9,968 in Canadian National Railway on January 14, 2025 and sell it today you would earn a total of 48.00 from holding Canadian National Railway or generate 0.48% return on investment over 90 days.
+Considering the 90-day investment horizon Canadian National Railway is expected to under-perform the CSX.
+But the stock apears to be less risky and, when comparing its historical volatility, Canadian National Railway is 1.01 times less risky than CSX.
+The stock trades about -0.15 of its potential returns per unit of risk.
+The CSX Corporation is currently generating about 0.26 of returns per unit of risk over similar time horizon.
+If you would invest 3,036 in CSX Corporation on May 21, 2025 and sell it today you would earn a total of 616.00 from holding CSX Corporation or generate 20.29% return on investment over 90 days.

 Time Period3 Months [change]